-The Neuroscience and Mental Health Institute is a multi-faculty, interdisciplinary teaching and research Translational Science Institute consisting of neuroscientists, neurologists, neurosurgeons, psychiatrists, mental health specialists, rehabilitation specialists, caregivers, students, post-doctoral fellows, research associates, and technicians.
+The Neuroscience and Mental Health Institute is a multi-faculty, interdisciplinary teaching and research community consisting of neuroscientists, neurologists, neurosurgeons, psychiatrists, mental health specialists, rehabilitation specialists, caregivers, students, post-doctoral fellows, research associates, and technicians.
 Members of the NMHI are dedicated to the exploration of how our nervous system functions, the basis for disease, and translation of discoveries into improved prevention and treatment options for people worldwide.
 The nervous system remains one of the great scientific mysteries, and an understanding of its function has implications beyond biology and health and into the very foundations of human society.

 September 11 2014

-After a year of volunteering in DR. Jeremy Caplan’s Computational Memory Lab, Neuroscience Honors student Shrida Sahadevan jumped at the chance to take on an independent project where she was able to explore her interests in memory strategies and memory models as a part of the Undergraduate Research Initiative researcher stipend in the summer of 2013.
+After a year of volunteering in Dr. Jeremy Caplan’s Computational Memory Lab, Neuroscience Honors student Shrida Sahadevan jumped at the chance to take on an independent project where she was able to explore her interests in memory strategies and memory models as a part of the Undergraduate Research Initiative researcher stipend in the summer of 2013.

 Title: "Identification and functional testing of genomic BMP-response elements controlling gene expression in Drosophila neurons".

 Speaker: Dr Douglas Allan, Department of Cellular and Physiological Sciences, University of British Columbia.

 January 20 2015